pborreli/blog-4/source/_posts/2014-01-21-disciplined-yak-shaving.markdown

 Also, knowing the limits of where you think the yak shaving should take you is very important.
-You don't want yak shaving to become an extremely tedious or frustrating activiy.
+You don't want yak shaving to become an extremely tedious or frustrating activity.
 If you feel overly frustrated, you've gone too far, and you'll kill the motivating experience that yak shaving can be.

 So I suggest giving a yak shave a go.
 See how long you stick to each part of the yak shave.
-Do you spend too much time on one thing so that you've forgetten how and why you got there?
+Do you spend too much time on one thing so that you've forgotten how and why you got there?
 Do you spend too little time and fail to appreciate what you can learn at each step?